On this page:

 No. The requirements must be met each and every (fiscal) year by the identified deadline.

-Where can I find the benefits video and quiz?
+Where can I find the Primary Care Provider (PCP) Resources Video and quiz?

-The benefits video and quiz is located under the "My Benefits Video" tab located in your WellStarME scorecard.
+The Primary Care Provider (PCP) Resources Video and quiz is located under the "PCP Resources Video" tab located within the WellStarME Health Credit section.

 How do I know if I have the credit now?

 Take a look at your pay stub to see how much you have deducted for your health insurance.
 For full-time employees, you can then look at the Health Insurance Premium Rates and locate your salary category and coverage level.
 The premium amount will be listed for employees with and without the credit.
-Part-time employees can call Employee Health & Benefits to inquire (207)624-7380.
+Part-time employees can call Employee Health & Wellness to inquire (207)624-7380.

 If I have the credit today but do not complete the new requirements for July 1, 2024, will I lose the credit?